Gopi Shankar Madurai

 Gopi Shankar Madurai (born 13 April 1991) is an Indian activist and Indigenist.
-Ze (Note: Shankar uses ze, a gender-neutral neopronoun.) was one of the youngest, and the first openly intersex and genderqueer statutory authority and one of the candidates to contest in 2016 Tamil Nadu Legislative Assembly election.
-Ze is also the founder of Srishti Madurai Student Volunteer Collective.
+They (Note: Shankar uses ze, a gender-neutral neopronoun.
+Singular they is used here.) are among the youngest people, and the first openly intersex and genderqueer person, to serve on a statutory body in India.
+In 2016, they were a candidate in the 2016 Tamil Nadu Legislative Assembly election.
+They founded the Srishti Madurai.
+In January 2026, Shankar was appointed as the Special Monitor for SOGIESC rights in the National Human Rights Commission of India.

-Shankar's work inspired the Madras High Court (Madurai Bench) to direct the Government of Tamil Nadu to order a ban on forced sex-selective surgeries on intersex infants.
-In December 2017, Shankar was elected to the executive board of ILGA Asia.
-In August 2020, the Ministry of Social Justice and Empowerment appointed Shankar as the South Regional representative in the National Council for Transgender Persons.
-Ze introduced the "others" option in the sex column of application forms for political parties and central universities, including Jawaharlal Nehru University.
-Ze was also instrumental in granting civil rights for transgender persons, including pilot licenses for trans men and property inheritance rights for trans women.
-Additionally, the Juvenile Justice Committee and POCSO Committee seek Shankar's advice on issues related to the infancy and childhood of infants and children born with diverse sex characteristics.
+Shankar's advocacy led the Madras High Court (Madurai Bench) to direct the Government of Tamil Nadu to prohibit forced sex-selective surgeries on intersex infants.
+In December 2017, Shankar was elected to the executive board of ILGA.
+In August 2020, the Ministry of Social Justice and Empowerment appointed Shankar as the South Regional representative on the National Council for Transgender Persons.
+They advocated for an "others" option in the sex field on application forms for political parties and central universities, including Jawaharlal Nehru University.
+Shankar also contributed to civil rights advancements for transgender people, such as pilot licenses for trans men and property inheritance rights for trans women.
+The Juvenile Justice Committee and POCSO Committee have consulted Shankar on issues affecting infants and children with diverse sex characteristics.

 Early life

 Shankar was born as Sarvapunya in Sellur slum at Madurai, Tamil Nadu.
-At the age of fourteen, ze started volunteering Ramakrishna Mission.
-Later ze was accepted as a probationer for being a monk at Ramakrishna Math.
+At the age of fourteen, they started volunteering Ramakrishna Mission.
+Later they were accepted as a probationer for being a monk at Ramakrishna Math.
 In 2005, Shankar was given spiritual initiation under the spiritual lineage of Swami Vivekananda by Swami Gitanandaji (Former Vice-president of Ramakrishna Math and Mission) who is also a disciple of Swami Virajananda.
 During Shankar's tenure in Ramakrishna Math, Shankar served as the assistant to the editor of Sri Ramakrishna Vijayam Magazine.
+They were also mentored by Pravrajika Bhaktiprana and Pravrajika Ramaprana the sanyasinis of Sri Sarada Math.

 In April 2010 Shankar left Ramakrishna Math to pursue Religion, Philosophy, and Sociology studies at The American College in Madurai (affiliated to Madurai Kamaraj University).
-Ze is a student of yoga for more than 15 years and served as yoga instructor for five years.
-Shankar taught yoga for free to more than 5,000 children and an Indian philosophy class for many westerners including Tony MacMahon of Ireland.
-Ze partly freelanced the New Horizon Media Pvt Ltd (Tamil Publications).
-Ze was awarded a Leadership Degree "Leading Change" exclusively for The Queen's Young Leaders from the University of Cambridge in 2017.
+They practiced yoga for over 15 years and taught it as an instructor for five years, offering free classes to more than 5,000 children.
+Shankar also taught Indian philosophy to Westerners, including renowned Irish musician Tony MacMahon.
+They freelanced for New Horizon Media Pvt Ltd (a Tamil publications company).
+In 2017, Shankar received a "Leading Change" leadership degree from the University of Cambridge, awarded exclusively to the Queen's Young Leaders Awardees.